 How you will do the assessment

-You will do the assessment using a tool created by the Tertiary Education Commission (TEC).
-TEC created the tool to measure and improve the literacy and numeracy skills of adult learners in New Zealand.
+You will do the online assessments using a tool created by the TEC.
+The assessments aims to measure improvements in the literacy and numeracy skills of adult learners in New Zealand.

-When we confirm your enrolment you will get an email from TEC.
-This will include your password and a link to their website so that you can complete the assessment.
+When we process your enrolment you will get an email from firstname.lastname@example.org with further details about the assessments, a link to the website and your personal access codes so that you can complete the assessments.